entando/entando-docs/vuepress/docs/v7.1/tutorials/solution/install-standard-demo.md

      5. Repeat steps 1-4 for each bundle

      ![sd-cloud-hub.png](./sd-images/sd-cloud-hub.png)

-   **Order of installation is important.** The `standard-demo-content-bundle` must be installed last, as it relies on MFEs from the other bundles to set up each of the pages.

    >Note: Each installation can take several minutes while the application downloads Linux images for the microservices and installs related assets.
 The `standard-demo-banking-bundle` and `standard-demo-customer-bundle` include microservices that require container initializations and take longer to install.